Advocare is a big-time sports and wellness multi-level marketing and direct sales company.

 - Tons of bonuses.
 Too many to list here, so check out the Advocare Compensation plan in its original form here.

 Advocare does not pay earnings on recruiting new distributors, so don’t expect to sit on a giant stream of passive income.

 Overall, those are some pretty good profit margins.
 But there are MLM companies out there that pay better for sales and still pay you for recruiting.

 Prestige and power are good any time you can associate yourself with these qualities, so it’s certainly going to help in recruitment that Advocare is so respected and well known in the MLM world.

-Sure there have been some mishaps along the way- name a huge company which hans’t had PR snafus and misdirected product lines.
-In all of 22 years in business, there were only the 3 major issues listed above, so this is a non-issue as far as I’m concerned.
+Sure there have been some mishaps along the way- name a huge company which hasn’t had PR snafus and misdirected product lines.
+Out of 22 years in business, there were only the 3 major issues listed above, so this is a non-issue as far as I’m concerned.

 Advocare’s heavy involvement with the DSA, the impressive credentials of their management, and celebrity endorsements all serve to lend their distributors the backing of a true winner in a field of copy cats.

 What’s better than when the Major Soccer League agrees to let you sponsor their team for 4 years?

 You’ll be selling to people who already know the brand.
 That helps with recruitment as well as with retail sales.